 STATUTORY AUDITORS & AUDITORS' REPORT

 The statutory auditors report is annexed to this annual report.
 There are no adverseremarks on disclosure by the statutory auditors in their report.
-They have not reportedany incident of fraud to the Audit Committee of the Company during the year under review.Pursuant to Section 139(2) of the Companies Act 2013 read with Companies (Audit andAuditors) Rules 2014 the Company at its 27th Annual General Meeting (AGM) held on 25thSeptember 2017 had appointed M/s.
-P.R.
-Reddy & Co.
-Chartered Accountants asStatutory Auditors for a period of 3 years i.e. up to the conclusion of 30th AGM until the conclusion of35th AGM of the Company subject to ratification by shareholders every year as may beapplicable.
+They have not reportedany incident of fraud to the Audit Committee of the Company during the year under review.Pursuant to Section 139(2) of the Companies Act 2013 read with Companies (Audit andAuditors) Rules 2014 the Company at its 30th Annual General Meeting (AGM) held on 25thSeptember 2017 had appointed M/s.
+M. Bhaskar Rao & Co.
+Chartered Accountants asStatutory Auditors to hold office from the conclusion of 30th AGM until the conclusion of35th AGM of the Company subject to ratification by shareholders every year as may beapplicable.
 However the Ministry of Corporate Affairs (MCA) vide its notification dated7th May 2018 has omitted the requirement under first proviso to section 139 of theCompanies Act 2013 and rule 3(7) of the Companies (Audit and Auditors) Rules 2014regarding ratification of appointment of statutory auditors by shareholders at everysubsequent AGM.

-The Board of Directors of the Company has appointed a professional firm of M/s.
-M. Anandam & Co.Chartered Accountants to conduct internal audit of the Company forthe financial year ended 31st March 2018.
-The Internal Audit Reports are being reviewed bythe Audit Committee of the Company.
+The Board of Directors of the Company has re-appointed M/s.
+M. Anandam & Co.Chartered Accountants as Internal Auditors to conduct Internal Audit of the Company forthe financial year ended 31st March 2020.
+The Internal Audit reports are being reviewed bythe Audit Committee of the Company.

-The Company has 4 subsidiaries as of March 31 2017.
+The Company has 4 subsidiaries as of March 31 2020.
 There was no material change inthe nature of the business carried on by the subsidiaries.
 As per the provisions ofSection 129 of the Companies Act 2013 read with Companies (Accounts) Rules 2014 aseparate statement containing the salient features of the financial statements of thesubsidiary Companies is prepared in Form AOC-1 and is attached to the FinancialStatements of the Company.

-In accordance with the provisions of the Companies Act 2013 the Balance SheetStatement of Profit and Loss and other documents of the subsidiary companies are beingmade available on the website of the Company and are not attached with the Annual Accountsof the Company.
-The Company will make available the Annual Accounts of the subsidiary companies and the relatedinformation to any member of the Company who may be interested in obtaining the same.
+In accordance with the provisions of Section 136 of the Companies Act 2013 theconsolidated financial statements along with relevant documents and separate auditedfinancial statements in respect of subsidiaries are available on the website of theCompany http:// www.kaveriseeds.in/images/pdf/images/material-subsidiary.pdf.
+The Companywill make available the Annual Accounts of the subsidiary companies and the relatedinformation to any member of the Company who may be interested in obtaining the same.
 Theannual accounts of the subsidiary companies will also be kept open for inspection by anymember at the Registered Office of the Company and that of the respective subsidiarycompanies.

 CONSOLIDATED FINANCIAL STATEMENTS

-In compliance with the relevant provisions of Section 133 of the Companies Act 2013and the Ind AS -110 on consolidated financial statements your Directors have pleasure inattaching the consolidated financial statements for the financial year ended March 312020 which forms part ofthe Annual Report.
-The company has placed separately theaudited accounts of its subsidiaries on its website www.kaveriseeds. in in compliance with the provisions ofSection 136 of the Companies Act 2013.
+In compliance with the relevant provisions of Section 133 of the Companies Act 2013and the Ind AS -110 on consolidated financial statements your Directors have pleasure inattaching the consolidated financial statements for the financial year ended March 312020 which forms part of the Annual Report.
+The company has placed separately theaudited accounts of its subsidiaries on its website www.kaveriseeds. in in compliance withthe provisions of Section 136 of the Companies Act 2013.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The Company has laid down set of standards which enables to implement internalfinancial control across the organization and ensure that the same are adequate andoperating effectively.
+The Company has laid down a set of standards which enables implementation of internalfinancial controls across the organization and ensure that the same are adequate andoperating effectively.
 The Board periodically reviews the findings and recommendations ofthe statutory auditors internal & secretarial auditors and suggests correctiveactions whenever necessary.
-The Audit Committee of the Board of Directors actively reviews theadequacy and effectiveness of the internal control systems and suggests improvements tostrengthen the same.
-The Audit Committee of the Board of DirectorsStatutory Auditors and Finance heads are periodically apprised of the internal audit findings and correctiveactions taken.
-Audit plays a key role in providing assurance to the Board of Directors.Significant audit observations and corrective actions taken by the management arepresented to the Audit Committee of the Board.
-To maintain its objectivity andindependence the internal Audit function reports to the Chairman of the Audit Committee.
+The Audit Committee of the Board of Directors is also activelyreviewing the adequacy and effectiveness of the internal control systems and suggestimprovements to strengthen the same.
+The Audit Committee of the Board of DirectorsStatutory Auditors and Finance heads are periodically apprised of the internal auditfindings and corrective actions are taken.

 INDIAN ACCOUNTING STANDARDS IFRS CONVERGE STANDARDS